appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 #### fullPath
 A full-path URL designates an EXACT location (such as a page, app, file, etc.).
-In addition to the domain and TLD, a full-path URL needs to include the protocol, subdomain (such as "app," "support," etc.), path/destination, and possibly a file extension as well as parameters.
+In addition to the Domain and Top Level Domain(TLD), a full-path URL needs to include the protocol, subdomain (such as "app," "support," etc.), path/destination, and possibly a file extension as well as query parameters.
 A full-path can include:

 * Protocol
 * Subdomain
 * Domain Name
 * Top Level Domain (TLD)
-* Path/File
+* Path
 * Parameters

 Example: